quarterpastten/REF-2014-SQL-data-exploration/README.md

 ORDER BY "SUM of fte * overall_gpa" DESC
 ~~~~

-We see that Leeds is indeed number 10 on this calculation:
+University College London scores highest.
+We also see that Leeds is indeed number 10 on this calculation:

 ![image](https://user-images.githubusercontent.com/86210945/151576700-eec8c88e-aff4-4862-baa7-e4153c9489ea.png)

-Q:  List the 36 subjects in terms of submission count, max to min.
+#### Question 6: Which units of assessment had the highest submission counts?

 Here we use a Common Table Expression (CTE):

 ~~~~sql
 WITH a AS (
 	SELECT	unit_of_assessment_name,